porkyoot/pasturecollector/README.md

 - **rolls.csv**: Contains the rarity chances data.
 - **cobblemon_items.csv**: Contains the Cobblemon items data.
 - **minecraft_items.csv**: Contains the Minecraft items data.
+- **blacklist.csv**: Contains the list of items to be blacklisted.

+### Blacklist

+The script includes a blacklist of items that should not be included in the generated loot tables.
+If an item is found in the blacklist, it will be skipped, and a warning message will be printed.
+This ensures that certain items are excluded from the loot tables as needed.
+To enable the blacklist functionality, set the `BLACKLIST` environment variable to "true" before running the script.

 ### Output